shahdKh2/ToDoListMS-FE/README.md

 • Marking Tasks As Complete.
 • Searching for a Task.

-Here's a quick overview of what this App does:
+Here's a quick overview of what this App does:ッ
-Enjoy Watching! ッ

 ![alt text](public/App-OverView.gif)